Risk Factors Dashboard

 27

-In June 2020, we issued an aggregate principal amount of $175 million 3.00% convertible senior notes due 2025, the “2025 Notes.”
+In June 2020, we issued an aggregate principal amount of $175 million 3.00% convertible senior notes due June 1, 2025, the “2025 Notes.”
 The interest rate is fixed at 3.00% per annum and is payable semi-annually in arrears on June 1 and December 1 of each year, beginning on December 1, 2020.
-In June 2023, we issued an aggregate principal amount of $210 million 1.50% convertible senior notes due 2028, the “2028 Notes”, and together with the 2025 Notes and the 2025 Modified Notes (as defined below), the “Notes”.
-The interest rate is fixed at 3.00% per annum and is payable semi-annually in arrears on June 1 and December 1 of each year, beginning on December 1, 2020.
-We may also incur additional indebtedness to meet future financing needs.
+In June 2023, we issued an aggregate principal amount of $210 million 1.50% convertible senior notes due July 1, 2028, the “2028 Notes”, and together with the 2025 Notes and the 2025 Modified Notes (as defined below), the “Notes”.
 The interest rate is fixed at 1.50% per annum and is payable semi-annually in arrears on January 1 and July 1 of each year, beginning on January 1, 2024.
 We repurchased $87.5 million of the 2025 Notes with a portion of the proceeds from the sale of the 2028 Notes.
-The interest rate is fixed at 3.00% per annum and is payable semi-annually in arrears on June 1 and December 1 of each year, beginning on December 1, 2020.
-We may also incur additional indebtedness to meet future financing needs.
+The remaining 2025 Notes will mature on June 1, 2025, unless earlier converted, redeemed or repurchased.
+The repayment of the 2025 Notes in cash upon maturity could adversely affect our liquidity.

 We may also incur additional indebtedness to meet future financing needs, including under our secured revolving credit facility portion of our Senior Credit Facilities.
 Our indebtedness could have significant negative consequences for our stockholders and our business, results of operations and financial condition by, among other things: (a) increasing our vulnerability to adverse economic and industry conditions; (b) limiting our ability to obtain additional financing; (c) requiring the dedication of a substantial portion of our cash flow from operations to service our indebtedness, which will reduce the amount of cash available for other purposes; (d) limiting our flexibility to plan for, or react to, changes in our business; (e) diluting the interests of our existing stockholders as a result of issuing our common stock upon conversion of the Notes; and (f) placing us at a possible competitive disadvantage with competitors that are less leveraged than us or have better access to capital.